 Early Innovations Paving the Way for IVF

-In order for IVF treatments to work as they do now, certain discovered were necessary.
+In order for IVF treatments to work as they do now, certain discoveries were necessary.
 These all came during the first half of the 20th century.
 The discovery of the female fertility hormones estrogen (identified in 1923) and progesterone (identified in 1929) would pave the way for synthetic hormone supplements (1943) and fertility drugs (the 1960s) down the road.

 Today, modern IVF techniques rely on hormone supplements and fertility drugs to help increase the chances of success during IVF treatment.